gazebosim/gz-launch/tutorials/tutorial.md

 We can do many things:

 * Run multiple executable commands
-* Launch a world with a punch of plugins
+* Spawn a robot into simulation with plugins

-To run the script
+To run a script use

-`ign launch FILE_NAME`
+`ign launch LAUNCH_FILE_NAME`

 ## Launch files

-Every script starts with these two tags. which specify the `xml` version and `ignition` version.
+Every script starts with these two tags, which specify the `xml` version and `ignition` version.

 ```xml
 <?xml version="1.0"?>
 <ignition version='1.0'>
 ```

-## Multiple executable
+## Multiple executable commands

 We can run multiple commands from one file.

-if you have a look at the [gazebo.ign](../examples/gazebo.ign).
-This script run the gazebo `server` and gazebo `client`.
+Take a look at the [gazebo.ign](../examples/gazebo.ign) launch file.
+This script runs the Gazebo `server` and Gazebo `client`.
 We need to just write the command in the `command` tag.

 ```xml
 <executable name='gazebo-server'>